 What is a Breach of Contract?

 If you and the other party/parties have made a contract and they do not hold up their end of the deal, then it a breach of contract.
 Since a contract is a legal agreement, whether made orally or in writing, it can lead to legal consequences.
 You may need legal advise on breach of contract.

-However, before you press charges on anyone, you must be sure you made the contract.
+However, before you press charges on anyone, you must be sure you made the written contract.
 For that, you must keep in mind these four things—offer, consideration, acceptance, and mutual understanding.

 A discussion must take place between you and the other party about getting into a contract.
 If that party considers your offer and accepts the agreement and all the related terms, conditions, rules, and regulations that come with it, then you have officially agreed with each other.